 By Asylum Immigration Attorney Ruby L. Powers

 I am a Board Certified Immigration attorney and have practiced solely immigration law for over nine years with a constant case load of asylum cases.
 Having worked on affirmative and defensive asylum since being a law student in the immigration law clinic and many years later, I have held a high approval rate for clients from over 18 countries.
-My firm has clients all over the United States and my associates and I travel to asylum offices nationwide.
+My firm has extensive experience with the Houston Asylum Office in particular.
+Additionally, we have clients all over the United States, and my associates and I travel to asylum offices nationwide.

-Affirmative Asylum processing times have always varied from office to office and depending on the volume and demand.
-Several years ago, interviews only took three or four months and clients had a decision before they were even eligible for work authorization.
+Asylum case processing times have always varied from office to office and depending on the volume and demand.
+Several years ago, the asylum office in Houston issued interviews only three or four months after applying; and clients had a decision before they we re even eligible for work authorization.

-In the United States, depending on where the Asylum seeker is living, it will determine which Asylum office will have jurisdiction or authority to decide an asylum case.
+In the United States, depending on where the Asylum seeker is living, it will determine asylum interview scheduling and asylum interview wait time.
+Your local Asylum office will have jurisdiction or authority to decide an asylum case.
 A great resource is the Asylum Office Locator on the USCIS website.